ning/cosmic/README.md

 ## IRC

-The Cosmos2 IRC plugin allows Cosmos2 scripts to interact with an IRC server.
+The Cosmic IRC plugin allows Cosmic scripts to interact with an IRC server.
 The IRC support however is limited to posting messages and similar things, it intentionally does not provide a full IRC bot that can be interacted with.

 The plugin uses the [Cinch library](https://github.com/cinchrb/cinch) and thus requires (J)Ruby 1.9.
 You'll need to install the cinch and atomic gems in order to be able to use the plugin: